-Docu ment: Abu Dhabi Polytechnic Page No: Revision No: 10
+Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 12 Document No: 27 Revision Date: January 2016

-Catalogue

-Docu ment No: 27 Revision Date: January 2015

 5. Policy on Academic Misconduct

 Introduction

 Students must conduct their studies at Abu Dhabi Polytechnic honestly, ethically, and in accordance with accepted standards of academic conduct.
 Any form of academic conduct which is contrary to these standards is academic misconduct, for which Abu Dhabi Polytechnic may penalize a student.